A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Database Operations

-Although the aforementioned general federated query schemes obtain remarkable achievement in computation time reduction and client size scalability, the intrinsic difficulty of the general federated query still burdens its application in many runtime-sensitive and large-scale systems.
-As an attempt to compromise the types of queries, specific federated queries are proposed.
-Specific federated query solutions tackle one kind of query so that many tools other than general cryptography solutions can be applied.
-In other words, researchers only need to provide a cryptography version of a specific algorithm to enable a specific federated query.
-As a result, the specific federated query has the potential to achieve better performance in computation load and has wide application in scenarios where only a specific kind of query is required.
+Cryptography tool is also a necessity for specific federated query solutions.
 In \cite{wang2021secure}, a federated query solution is proposed to handle the free-connex join-aggregate query (a special kind of query).
 The authors provide a secure version of the Yannakakis algorithm over two clients, which is much more efficient in runtime compared to the garbled circuit.
 In \cite{zhang2022efficient}, the authors consider skyline queries over vertical data federations.
 Their algorithm design decomposes the execution into local computation and cross-client secure aggregation, where the secure part is reformulated into the private set computation problem, which can be efficiently handled by MPC solutions.
 Hu-fu \cite{tong2022hu} tackles SQL queries related to spatial data.
 The authors notice that various spatial queries, (including kNN, range counting, and range query) can be realized by only three secure operations (summation, comparison, and set union), while other distance-based operations can all be conducted without encryption.
 Hu-fu then designs effective dedicated algorithms to handle each of the three secure operators and therefore achieves good performance in computation load and gains capacity in supporting up to ten clients.
-Mycelium \cite{roth2021mycelium} is a system that enables processing differentially private queries over large-scale distributed graphs, which are common in scenarios like disease or malware tracking.
-Mycelium achieves privacy by combining homomorphic encryption, a verifiable secret redistribution scheme (similar to Orchard \cite{roth2020orchard}), and a mix network based on telescoping circuits.
-It can handle various queries relevant to medical research without compromising individual privacy or learning the graph's topology.